Gallatin County Open Lands Program protects prime farmland, scenic views on Gooch Hill

 “We thought long and hard because you do give up certain rights,” Ron says.
 “But that’s OK, based on what we were trying to accomplish.
 We want to see the land stay the way it is.”

 Today, the Bos Hay & Grain property is part of a growing network of protected land on Gooch Hill.
-Within a five-mile radius, there are 14 other GVLT conservation easements, totaling over 3,500 acres of nearly continuous open space.
+Within a five-mile radius, there are 14 other GVLT conservation easements, totaling over 3,500 acres of nearly-continuous open space.
 Six of these projects also received Open Lands Program funding.

 “Over the past 25 years, the Gallatin County Open Lands Program has provided an important resource for landowners who might otherwise have to subdivide historic farms, ranches, and natural lands,” explains GVLT Conservation Director Brendan Weiner.
 “The program has been critical to protecting the open spaces and prime farmland that make Gallatin Valley special.”

-Thanks to strategic partnerships and strong community support, the Gallatin County Open Lands Program has successfully leveraged federal and private dollars at a 4-to-1 match for local taxpayer dollars.
+Thanks to strategic partnerships and strong community support, Gallatin County Open Lands Program has successfully leveraged federal and private dollars at a 4-to-1 match for local taxpayer dollars.

 “This program has merit,” says Ron.
 “It will not fit everybody, but in our case, it was the right thing.”